Source code for asyncstdlib.itertools

 [docs] async def cycle(iterable: AnyIterable[T]) -> AsyncIterator[T]: """ An :term:`asynchronous iterator` indefinitely iterating over ``iterable`` This lazily exhausts ``iterable`` on its first pass, and recalls items from an internal buffer on subsequent passes.
 If ``iterable`` is empty, the resulting iterator terminates immediately.
 This means items from ``iterable`` are provided immediately as they become available, even if later items are not ready yet.
 Subsequent passes directly provide items, without replicating any delays of the original ``iterable``.
 All items produced by ``iterable`` are stored internally, which may consume significant memory. """ buffer: List[T] = [] async with ScopedIter(iterable) as async_iter: async for item in async_iter: buffer.append(item) yield item if not buffer: return while True: for item in buffer: yield item

-__ACCUMULATE_SENTINEL = Sentinel("<no default>") async def add(x: ADD, y: ADD) -> ADD: """The default reduction of :py:func:`~.accumulate`""" return x + y
+async def add(x: ADD, y: ADD) -> ADD: """The default reduction of :py:func:`~.accumulate`""" return x + y

-[docs] async def accumulate( iterable: AnyIterable[Any], function: Union[ Callable[[Any, Any], Any], Callable[[Any, Any], Awaitable[Any]] ] = add, *, initial: Any = __ACCUMULATE_SENTINEL, ) -> AsyncIterator[Any]: """ An :term:`asynchronous iterator` on the running reduction of ``iterable`` :raises TypeError: if ``iterable`` is empty and ``initial`` is not given This is conceptually equivalent to :py:func:`~asyncstdlib.functools.reduce` in that it applies a reduction ``function`` iteratively on the ``iterable``.
+[docs] async def accumulate( iterable: AnyIterable[Any], function: Union[ Callable[[Any, Any], Any], Callable[[Any, Any], Awaitable[Any]] ] = add, *, initial: Any = None, ) -> AsyncIterator[Any]: """ An :term:`asynchronous iterator` on the running reduction of ``iterable`` :raises TypeError: if ``iterable`` is empty and ``initial`` is not given This is conceptually equivalent to :py:func:`~asyncstdlib.functools.reduce` in that it applies a reduction ``function`` iteratively on the ``iterable``.
 However, the iterator yields the *running* reduction value as each value is fetched from ``iterable``.
 The ``function`` defaults to ``operator.add``, providing a running sum.
 If an ``initial`` value is provided, it is the first value processed and yielded.
-Provided that all parameters are given and valid, this is roughly equivalent to: .. code-block:: python3 async def accumulate(iterable, function, *, initial): current = initial yield current async for value in accumulate: current = await function(current, value) yield current """ async with ScopedIter(iterable) as item_iter: try: value = ( initial if initial is not __ACCUMULATE_SENTINEL else await anext(item_iter) ) except StopAsyncIteration: raise TypeError( "accumulate() of empty sequence with no initial value" ) from None function = _awaitify(function) yield value async for head in item_iter: value = await function(value, head) yield value
+Provided that all parameters are given and valid, this is roughly equivalent to: .. code-block:: python3 async def accumulate(iterable, function, *, initial): current = initial yield current async for value in accumulate: current = await function(current, value) yield current """ async with ScopedIter(iterable) as item_iter: try: value = initial if initial is not None else await anext(item_iter) except StopAsyncIteration: raise TypeError( "accumulate() of empty sequence with no initial value" ) from None function = _awaitify(function) yield value async for head in item_iter: value = await function(value, head) yield value

-[docs] async def batched(iterable: AnyIterable[T], n: int) -> AsyncIterator[Tuple[T, ...]]: """ Batch the ``iterable`` to tuples of the length ``n``.
-This lazily exhausts ``iterable`` and returns each batch as soon as it's ready. """ if n < 1: raise ValueError("n must be at least one") async with ScopedIter(iterable) as item_iter: while batch := await atuple(islice(_borrow(item_iter), n)): yield batch
+[docs] async def batched( iterable: AnyIterable[T], n: int, strict: bool = False ) -> AsyncIterator[Tuple[T, ...]]: """ Batch the ``iterable`` to tuples of the length ``n``.
+This lazily exhausts ``iterable`` and returns each batch as soon as it is ready.
+If ``strict`` is :py:data:`True` and the last batch is smaller than ``n``, :py:exc:`ValueError` is raised. """ if n < 1: raise ValueError("n must be at least one") async with ScopedIter(iterable) as item_iter: batch: list[T] = [] try: while True: batch.clear() for _ in range(n): batch.append(await anext(item_iter)) yield tuple(batch) except StopAsyncIteration: if batch: if strict and len(batch) < n: raise ValueError("batched(): incomplete batch") from None yield tuple(batch)

 [docs] class chain(AsyncIterator[T]): """ An :term:`asynchronous iterator` flattening values from all ``iterables`` The resulting iterator consecutively iterates over and yields all values from each of the ``iterables``.
 This is similar to converting all ``iterables`` to sequences and concatenating them, but lazily exhausts each iterable.
 The ``chain`` assumes ownership of its ``iterables`` and closes them reliably when the ``chain`` is closed.
 Pass the ``iterables`` via a :py:class:`tuple` to ``chain.from_iterable`` to avoid closing all iterables but those already processed. """ __slots__ = ("_iterator", "_owned_iterators") @staticmethod async def _chain_iterator( any_iterables: AnyIterable[AnyIterable[T]], ) -> AsyncGenerator[T, None]: async with ScopedIter(any_iterables) as iterables: async for iterable in iterables: async with ScopedIter(iterable) as iterator: async for item in iterator: yield item def __init__( self, *iterables: AnyIterable[T], _iterables: AnyIterable[AnyIterable[T]] = () ): self._iterator = self._chain_iterator(iterables or _iterables) self._owned_iterators = tuple( iterable # type: ignore[misc] for iterable in iterables if isinstance(iterable, AsyncIterator) and isinstance(iterable, ACloseable) )